Lesion Mapping of Social Problem Solving

 Decision Neuroscience Laboratory

-The Decision Neuroscience Laboratory provides ample opportunity for the development of innovative, focused research and a broad collaborative cognitive neuroscience experience through affiliations with the Beckman Institute for Advanced Science and Technology, Carle Foundation Hospital, Department of Bioengineering, Department of Psychology, and the Neuroscience Program.
+The Decision Neuroscience Laboratory provides ample opportunity for the development of innovative, focused research and a broad collaborative cognitive neuroscience experience through affiliations with the Center for Brain, Biology & Behavior, the Nebraska Athletics Performance Laboratory, and the Department of Psychology.